ColeLab/informationtransfermapping/README.md

 * Contains demos for our empirical network-to-network information transfer mapping results.
 Specifically, replicates Supplementary Fig. 1.
 See subdirectory for other details.

 **Directory:** utils/
-* **File: multregressionconnectivity.py** Contains a function to estimate functional connectivity using multiple linear regression
+* **File: multregressionconnectivity.py** Contains a function to estimate functional connectivity using multiple linear regression.